HaQadosch/Dev-Notes/Pages/Redux.md

 * `react-redux` lets you connect pieces of the states to the React components.

 ![1](../assets/1.jpg "Store dictates the state of the app")

+It's been implemented to solve the pbms of Hot reloading with Time Travel.
+That means:

+  * Repeat the actions
+  * Reproduce the states:
+    * No matter how you come to the state X
+    * the UI always look the same in state X

+How do you adapt the Flux architecture with hot reloading?
+You need:

+  * Immutable data
+    * detect change
+    * record old state

+You can:

+  * Preserve the state
+  * Recover from errors
+    * Switching to the previous state before errorring

+Implementation with Redux:

+  1. Add some mock data in the store
+  2. Display them
+  3. Create the initial state for the app
+  4. Create the action that send new data to the store
+  5. Create a CTA that triggers the dispatch action
+  6. Create the reducer that change the state according to the action dispatched
 ___
 ### Reducer
 Your state lives in a central/global Redux store.